cftang9/PQD/README.md

-# Testing for positive quadrant dependence.
+# Testing for positive quadrant dependence

 This repository contains R programs for the article, “Testing for positive quadrant dependence” This article has been submitted for publication.